-Habitat is defined as a specific, unique area that supports plants, animals, and any other biological forms of life.
-The world is filled with different types of habitats, even though some official resources list only four types of main biomes.
-The Arctic, aquatic, desert, and grassland are just some of the different and diverse habitats spread across the world.
+Habitat is a specific, unique area supporting plants, animals, and other biological life forms.
+The world has different habitats, even though some official resources list only four types of main biomes.
+The Arctic, aquatic, desert, and grassland are different and diverse habitats worldwide.

-Habitats support life but also protect the environment that surrounds them.
-Each habitat has its unique weather and a symbiotic relationship that sets it apart from how another habitat might work.
+Habitats support life and protect the environment.
+Each has unique weather and a symbiotic relationship that sets it apart from how another habitat might work.

 Unfortunately, it is also a truth that the world’s habitats are under severe threat.
 Human interference and pollution are two of its largest problems – and the World Health Organization (WHO) estimates that only 23% of all species are considered safe.